Logo of cThink

 • 🧠 Assess it – learners complete a short, low-stakes learning assessment that gauges their prior knowledge and surfaces misconceptions.
 This helps tailor the D.A.B. experience to their needs.
 Our learning assessment uses Bloom’s Taxonomy (Revised Version) to quickly diagnose conceptual gaps and VARK-style prompts to identify learning preferences β€” allowing us to tailor the Draw, Act, Build experience to each user’s needs.

-This step-by-step approach activates the brain’s hippocampus β€” the region responsible for long-term memory β€” by combining context, repetition, and multisensory engagement.
-Rather than relying on rote memorization, learners build personalized mental anchors that help transfer knowledge from short-term to long-term memory.
+This structured, multi-sensory approach stimulates the hippocampus β€” the brain’s memory center β€” by layering context, active repetition, and engaging modalities like drawing, role-play, and building.
+Instead of leaning on rote memorization, learners create personalized mental anchors that promote deeper understanding and accelerate the transfer of knowledge into long-term memory.

 Key Points